 Two weeks after the beginning of the given registration period, courses not meeting the minimum enrollment requirement may be canceled.
-If a student is registered for a canceled course, the student will be notified via their Logan e-mail that their registration has been canceled and given the opportunity to register for an available course option.
+If a student is registered for a canceled course, the student will be notified via their Logan e-mail that their registration has been canceled and given the opportunity to register for any available open courses.

 During the first traditional drop/add period of each trimester, in rare circumstances, a course that drops below the minimum enrollment requirement may be canceled.
 In the event this occurs, any student who remains registered for the canceled course will be notified via their Logan e-mail and in the event of on-campus courses, during the next class period after the decision has been made, that their registration has been canceled.
-Student's will be given the opportunity to register for an available alternative course option.
+Student's will be given the opportunity to register for any available open courses.